CASE STUDY

 to Engagement

 STARS, a California-wide organization who supplements the foster care system with counseling and education, had conducted an internal employee engagement survey across all of their worksites several years in a row.
-One worksite consistently received lower scores in comparison to other worksites, and the site’s Administrator knew her team was experiencing decreased morale, high turnover, and burn out.
+One worksite consistently received lower scores in comparison to other worksites, and the site’s Administrator knew something needed to change.

 SOLUTION: Action Team and Series of Short-Sprint Strategic Plans

-With our help, the administrator put together an action team made up of employees from different levels and departments, and together we created a series of strategic plans to change the culture.
-The plans included a variety of actions, such as creating core values and programs that would bring them to life, training for managers on performance conversations, a process for accepting suggestions and reporting out on their status, quarterly all-hands meetings, and re-creating the onboarding program.
+With our help, the administrator put together an action team made up of employees from different levels and departments, and together we created a roadmap for change.
+It included creating core values and programs that would bring them to life, training for managers on performance conversations, a process for accepting suggestions and reporting out on their status, quarterly all-hands meetings, and re-creating the onboarding program.
 The administrator also cleared her schedule for three days to have one-on-ones, and spent much time working closely with the supervisors to improve their management skills.

 Key Results: Improved Survey Scores, Renewed Hope & A Path to Engaged Employees